 What is Estrogen Dominance?

 A lot of women are becoming more and more aware of the vital roles that hormones play within the balance of our bodies.
-Estrogen dominance is one of the more common hormonal imbalances that occurs in modern day women.
+Estrogen dominance is one of the more common hormonal imbalances that occur in modern-day women.
 It has been referred to by Dr. Lam as “Hormonal imbalance of the 21st century”.
 It is a very near and dear subject to my heart as I have personally experienced Estrogen dominance for years.
-It is a condition where a woman can have excessive, normal or deficient estrogen while having little or no progesterone to help balance its effects within the body.
+It is a condition where a woman can have excessive, normal, or deficient estrogen while having little or no progesterone to help balance its effects within the body.
 Even a woman with low estrogen levels can have symptoms of estrogen dominance due to a lack of progesterone.

 How to diagnose estrogen dominance?

 The best way to test for estrogen dominance is to do a saliva or urine hormone test.
 One can also pay close attention to the symptoms one may be experiencing as well as looking closely at family history for clues there.